historic-trails/website/docs/sites/stvrain-mill.md

 {% include figure.html
   class="img-right"
   width="30%"
-  caption="Ceran St. Vrain, circa?" src="images/st_vrain.jpg"
+  caption="Ceran St. Vrain"
+  src="images/st_vrain.jpg"
 %}

 ## Location of St. Vrain's Mill ##
 The Mill is located at approximately 1500 feet north of the junction state roads 3 and 30 in Mora, NM

 ## Importance and Location to the Santa Fe Trail.
+Though not a major importance to the Sante Fe Trail overall, the importance the mill did have was that of a secondary nature and to  provide flour to the nearby instilations and people.

 ## Nearby Sites
 [Fort Union](https://www.nps.gov/foun/index.htm)